On the Dualizability of Fusion 2-Categories

 Let us now assume that $\mathds{k}$ is a perfect field.
 Recall from \cite{DSPS13} that a finite semisimple tensor 1-category $\mathcal{C}$ is separable if its Drinfeld center $\mathcal{Z}(\mathcal{C})$ is finite semisimple.
 As is discussed extensively in this last reference, this condition is intimately related to fully dualizability.
 It is therefore not surprising that the following technical condition will appear repeatedly.

-\begin{Definition} A compact semisimple 2-category $\mathfrak{C}$ is locally separable if for every simple object $C$ in $\mathfrak{C}$, the finite semisimple tensor 1-category $End_{\mathfrak{C}}(C)$ is separable, that is, it Drinfeld center is finite semisimple. \end{Definition}
+\begin{Definition} A compact semisimple 2-category $\mathfrak{C}$ is locally separable if for every simple object $C$ in $\mathfrak{C}$, the finite semisimple tensor 1-category $End_{\mathfrak{C}}(C)$ is separable, that is, its Drinfeld center is finite semisimple. \end{Definition}

 In fact, it is enough to check this condition for one object in every connected component \cite{D5}.

 Let $\mathds{k}$ be an arbitrary field.
 The following notion will be our main object of study.

 \begin{Definition} A compact semisimple tensor 2-category is a compact semisimple 2-category equipped with a monoidal structure such that every object admits a right and a left dual. \end{Definition}